Pangani River

 For much of its length the river flows along the regional borders of Kilimanjaro Region and Manyara Region, before flowing into Tanga Region, which contains the 68 MW Pangani Power Station and the Pangani Falls Dam.
 There are several inhabited islands within the river.
 The river is full of crocodiles; hippopotami are scarcer in its lower parts.

 Etymology

 A main source of Pangani originates on Kilimanjaro, where it is the River Lumi.
 Lake Jipe may be considered a backwater of the Lumi.
 Below Lake Jipe and above the falls, the river is referred to as "Ruvu".

 Formerly the main course towards the sea was alternatively called "Ruvu" and "Pangani".
 Nowadays that has been settled as "Pangani" from the Nyumba ya Mungu reservoir to the Ocean.

-While the Sudheli language calls it "Pangani" (meaning distribute or arrange), it is called "Luffu" by the Wasambara (indigenous to the Nderema area, on the three ridges nearer the coast) and Wasegua (who live on the river's islands).
+While the Swahili call it "Pangani" (meaning distribute or arrange), it is called "Luffu" by the Wasambara (indigenous to the Nderema area, on the three ridges nearer the coast) and the Zigua (who live on the river's islands).
 Almost all authorities agree that the river "Rhaptus" of Ptolemy's topographical maps is the Pangani of modern maps.